 In 1721, the Connecticut General Assembly ordered Jeremiah Fitch to begin paying rent to John Clark for land he lived on near Coventry, Conn.
 Or to leave.
 Fitch, however, felt he didn’t need to pay rent because he already owned the land.
-And with that the stage was set for the Hartford riot of 1722.
+And with that he set the stage for the Hartford riot of 1722.

 The appeal of Eastern Connecticut near the Rhode Island border began growing.
-It was good farm land and relatively sparsely settled.
+With good farm land, it had few settlers.
 But who owned it?

 The state had claimed ownership, though it had trouble enforcing the claim.
-The Mohegan Indians claimed ownership.
-Though Indians had “sold” land to early colonizers, the tribe insisted that the sale only represented their allegiance to the new English government, placing the land under English jurisdiction.
-Actual right to live on the land stayed with the Mohegans, unless they chose to sell it.
+The Mohegan Indians claimed to own it.
+Though Indians had “sold” land to early colonizers, the tribe insisted the sale only represented their allegiance to the new English government.
+Though that placed the land under English jurisdiction, the actual right to live on the land stayed with the Mohegans.
+Unless, of course, they chose to sell it.

-This set up conflict between the state rights proponents and the native rights proponents.
+This set up conflict between the proponents of state rights and native rights.
 Caught between these two sides were those people who bought property from the Mohegans, only to be told that they didn’t own it at all.
 In Canterbury, some lamented that to buy a piece of land settlers had to pay for it over and over again.